mmonteleone/jquery.netchanger/README.markdown

 Changelog
 ---------

+* 0.9.2 - Added workaround for the still-outstanding (issue)[http://dev.jquery.com/ticket/6166] in jQuery 1.4.2
 * 0.9.1 - Added support for new 'live' option in conjunction with new jQuery 1.4 support
 * 0.9.0 - Initial Release